-Want to create content based on SERP and LLM trends that rank on Google and appear in answers from ChatGPT, Claude, or Gemini?
+Want to create content for SERP and LLM trends that rank on Google and appear in answers from ChatGPT, Claude, or Gemini?
 As search evolves across both engines and AI models, the rules of visibility are shifting fast.

 Many still view this only through search engine optimization (SEO), but visibility now means showing up in both Google’s search engine results pages (SERP) and large language models (LLMs).